tektechnologies/Instructor-Prep/102/class5.md

 #### Some of the tags have content some don't.
 Some tags like images are the content.
 Reminder that Navigation usually lives in the header.
 Then we have main content and then a bottom to the page.

 Mention Image place holders and why they are usefull, for wireframing and showing clients a rough layout of a site in progress.

-Explain that you create code and don’t take the pictures.
+self run devs -  Explain that you create code and don’t take the pictures.

 Mention color scheme.
 https://color.adobe.com/create